shanunDS/Bundesliga-Dynamics-YOLO-ResNet-Event-Forecasting/README.md

-## Video Segmentation using YOLO and RESNET
+## Object detection and prediction using YOLO and RESNET

 The goal of this Project is to detect football passes - including throw-ins and crosses and challenges in original Bundesliga matches.
 We have trained a YOLOV5 which is detecting different objects present in the video and we also train a Resnet model to classify entities into different classes.